-Code of practice for use of structural steel in generalbuilding IS:800 Code of practice for use of structural steel in generalbuilding construction.
+Code of practice for use of structural steel in generally illuling IS:800 Code of practice for use of structural steel in generalbuilding construction.
 IS:813 Scheme of symbols for welding.
-10.010 Covered electrodes for metal arc welding of structuralsteel.
-(Part I & IS:814 , 10.014 Part II) Code of practice for use of metal arc welding for generalconstruction IS:816 mild steel.
+13.013 Covered electrodes for metal arc welding of structuralsteel.
+(Part I & IS:814 Part II) 13.014 Code of practice for use of metal arc welding for generalconstruction in IS:816 code of practice for use of metal arc weiging for general construction in mild steel.
 IS:822 Code of practice for inspection of welds.
-IS:961 Structural steel (High Tensile) 10.501 Code of practice for use of welding in bridges and structures IS:1024 subject to dynamic loading.
+IS:961 · 13.901 Structural steel (High Tensile) IS:1024 Code of practice for use of welding in bridges and structures subject to dynamic loading.
 IS:1030 Carbon steel casting for General Engineering Purposes IS:1120 Coach Screws IS:1367 Technical Supply Conditions for Threaded Fasteners IS:1161 Steel tubes for structural purposes.
-Recommended practice for radiographic examination offusion welded IS:1182 butt joints in steel plates.
-IS:1915 Code of Practice for Steel Bridges IS:2016 Plain Washers IS:2062 Structural steel (Fusion welding quality) Single Coil Rectangular Section Sprint Washers for Nuts, Bolts and IS:3063 Screws IS:3443 Crane Rail Sections IS:3757 Specification for high tensile friction grip bolts.
+13.1101 Recommended practice for radiographic examination offusion welded IS:1182 butt joints in steel plates.
+IS:1915 Code of Practice for Steel Bridges IS:2016 Plain Washers IS:2062 Structural steel (Fusion welding quality) 13.2002 Single Coil Rectangular Section Sprint Washers for Nuts, Bolts and IS:3063 Screws IS:3443 Crane Rail Sections IS:3757 Specification for high tensile friction grip bolts.
 IS:5624 Specification for foundation bolts.
-Code of practice for testing of fusion welded (Part I) jointsand weld met IS:3600 in steel.
+13.3024 Code of practice for testing of fusion welded (Part I) jointsand weld metal IS:3600 in steel.
 IS:4923 Hollow steel sections for structural use.
 IS:6227 Code of practice for use of metal arc welding in tubularstructure.
+10.0221 Code of practice for use of metal arc welding in tubular structure.
 Code of practice for use of cold formed light gauge steelstructural IS:801 members in general building construction.
-0 Sand IS:383 Coarse and fine aggregates from natural sources forconcrete. Р Scaffolding IS:2750 Specification for steel scaffoldings IS:3696 (Part 1) Safety Code of scaffolds and ladders: Scaffolds IS:3696 (Part 2) Safety Code of scaffolds and ladders: Ladders IS:4014 (Part 1) Code of practice for steel tubular scaffolding: Definitionand materials Code of practice for steel tubular scaffolding: Safetyregulations for IS:4014 (Part 2) scaffolding IRC:87 Guidelines for the design and erection of falsework for Road bridge IS:811 Specifications for cold formed light gauge structural steel sections.
+0 Sand IS:383 Coarse and fine aggregates from natural sources forconcrete.
+P Scaffolding IS:2750 Specification for steel scaffoldings IS:3696 (Part 1) Safety Code of scaffolds and ladders: Scaffolds IS:3696 (Part 2) Safety Code of scaffolds and ladders: Ladders IS:4014 (Part 1) Code of practice for steel tubular scaffolding: Definitionand materials 10.4014 (1 alt 1) Code of practice for steel tubular scaffolding: Safetyregulations for IS:4014 (Part 2) scaffolding IRC:87 Guidelines for the design and erection of falsework for Road bridge IS:811 Specifications for cold formed light gauge structural steel sections.
 IS:8500 Structural steel Micro alloyed (Medium and high strength qualities) IS:8910 General requirements of supply of weldable structural steel Recommendations for metal arc welding of carbon & carbon- IS:9595 manganese steels.
-IS 16172 Reinforced Couplers for Mechanical Splices of Bars in Concrete Q Sealants IS:10959 Glossary of terms for sealants for building purposes IS:11433 (Part 1) One part grade polysulphide base joint sealant: General requirements IS:11433 (Part 2) One part grade polysulphide base joint sealant: Methods of test
+IS 16172 Reinforced Couplers for Mechanical Splices of Bars in Concrete Q Sealants IS:10959 Glossary of terms for sealants for building purposes IS:11433 (Part 1) One part grade polysulphide base joint sealant: General requirements IS:11433 (Part 2) One part grade polysulphide base joint sealant: Methods of test 10.11700 (1 alt 2) The part grade polysulphide base joint scalant.
+Methods of test